-US Scholar research award grantees conduct research in their area of expertise.
+US Scholar research award grantees to conduct research in their area of expertise.
 Projects may focus on contemporary Indonesia and involve ethnographic research, or may be historical and involve archival research.
-Special funds from the Fulbright Indonesia Science and Technology (FIRST) Initiative support US Scholar awards.
 Preference will be given to projects that address issues of public concern in Indonesia and involve collaboration with Indonesian scholars and institutions.
 Research grantees may be asked to give public talks and to engage with the larger academic community beyond their host institution, for which additional funds may be available.

 Research grants can begin anytime from September through May, dependent on research and visa permission, and may be for a period of five to ten months.